-At Princeton Dining Services we have made it a priority to purchase local, organic and sustainably-produced food.
+At Princeton Campus Dining we have made it a priority to purchase local, organic and sustainably-produced food.

-- Nearly all baked goods and eggs in addition to over 90% of coffee and tea are purchased locally.
+- Nearly all baked goods and eggs in addition to over 90% of coffee and tea are purchased or produced locally.

-- Grass fed beef is used for foods such as chili and meat sauce and 90% of our pre-formed hamburgers.
+- Grass fed beef is used for foods such as chili and meat sauce and hamburgers.

 - Leidy's is the sole supplier of fresh pork products.
 The American Humane Association has awarded Leidy's their Free Farmed Certification because of the humane and special care given their animals.

-- We are a full partner in the Monterey Bay Aquarium Seafood Watch program; 80% of our total seafood purchases are categorized as sustainable in accordance with Seafood Watch's principles.
+- We are a business partner in the Monterey Bay Aquarium Seafood Watch program; nearly 80% of our total seafood purchases are categorized as sustainable in accordance with Seafood Watch's principles.

 - All coffee served in the residential college dining halls and in the Food Gallery at Frist has received Rain Forest Alliance certification.
-Small World locally roasted coffee is sold in Witherspoons, Woodrow Wilson Café, Chancellor Green Café, Chemistry Ca Fe and Café Vivian.
+Small World locally roasted coffee is sold in Witherspoon's, Woodrow Wilson Café, Chancellor Green Café, Chemistry Ca Fe, Studio '34 and Café Vivian.

 - More than 20,000 pounds of organic produce was purchased in 2010, including spring salad mix offered at various salad bars.
-Other organic foods sold include yogurts at Frist Campus Center, organic cereals served in residential dining halls and fruit juices served at Chancellor Green Café .
+Other organic foods sold include yogurts at Frist Campus Center, organic cereals served in residential dining halls, locally produced and organic tofu served campus-wide and beverages available at campus cafés.
 All items served at Cafe Vivian are locally produced or contain organic ingredients.

 - Since 2007 local food purchases have increased from 27% to 58% of total food purchases in 2013.

 - Conventional (non-local) food purchases have decreased from 64% of total food purchases in 2007 to 33% in 2013.